 The Manager is entitled to cover its reasonable out of pocket costs and expenses incurred in the performance of its duties.
-The latest figure is set out in the most recently published report and accounts of the Fund or, pending publication of the initial report and accounts, will be available upon request from the Administrator.
-This fee will accrue and be calculated on each Dealing Day and shall be payable quarterly in arrears.
+The latest figure will be set out in the most recently published report and accounts of the Fund or, pending publication of the initial report and accounts, will be available upon request from the Administrator.
+These costs and expenses will accrue and be calculated on each Dealing Day and shall be payable quarterly in arrears.